khaks02/ReminderHub_byGAI/README.md

 myreminder is a modern, responsive web application that acts as a personal AI assistant.
 It leverages the power of Google's Gemini API to help users manage reminders, discover recipes, and get service recommendations through a natural language interface.
 The app is built with React, TypeScript, and Supabase for backend services, using a Vite build process.

-To enhance reliability, the app features an automatic fallback to OpenAI's GPT model if the Gemini API is unavailable.

 By default, this app can run in a **Demo Mode** with mock data, allowing you to explore all features immediately without any backend setup.

 ## ✨ Features

 - **AI-Powered Reminders**: Create reminders by typing naturally (e.g., "Pay electricity bill next Tuesday at 8 PM").
-- **Reliable AI with Fallback**: Automatically switches from Gemini to OpenAI if the primary service is down, ensuring high availability.
 - **Intelligent Actions**: Each reminder comes with AI-suggested actions, like finding gift vendors for a birthday or booking services for an appointment.
 - **Recipe Discovery**: Get daily, AI-curated meal plans, search for recipes by name, or find recipes based on ingredients.
 - **Service Integration**: For any recipe, get AI suggestions for vendors to buy ingredients, order the prepared dish, or hire a professional chef.
 - **Calendar View**: A full-featured calendar to visualize all your reminders.
-- **Secure API Calls**: All communication with the AI is proxied through a secure Supabase Edge Function, ensuring API keys are never exposed on the client.
 - **User Authentication**: Secure user login and profile management powered by Supabase Auth.
 - **Light & Dark Mode**: Themed for your viewing preference.
 - **Credential-Free Demo Mode**: Can be run with sample data, no setup required.